Skip to content

 When you activate documents from your content sources, Mention analyzes them to find terms that appear across multiple documents.
 A term needs to be mentioned at least 5 times across your activated assets to appear as a candidate for your review.

-- Review — You add candidates to the Glossary or skip them.
-You can also write in a new concept — though it still has to appear enough times in your sources for Mention to define and teach it
+3. Review — You add candidates to the Glossary or skip them.
+You can also write in a new concept if it appears at least 5 times across your activated sources

-- Learning — When a member accesses a concept, Mention generates a personalized Article
+5. Learning — When a member is added to the Audience, Mention generates a personalized Article for each concept, ready by the time they open it

 Concepts can have dependencies on other concepts.
 If Concept B depends on Concept A, a member accessing Concept B sees a prerequisite notice listing what they should master first.
 Members can choose to proceed anyway if they prefer.

 An Article is an AI-generated learning document for a specific Concept.
-Articles are personalized — generated for each member when they first access the concept.
+Articles are personalized — generated for each member when they're added to the Audience.

 Each Article is divided into sections, with each section covering a specific aspect of the concept.
 The content is grounded in your organization's source material, ensuring accuracy and relevance.